LenShustek/miditones/README.txt

   -dp   Generate Arduino IDE-dependent C code that uses PROGMEM for the bytestream.

+  -asm1802  Generate assembler code for the Cosmac Elf 1802 microprocessor -asm6502  Generate assembler code for the MOS technology 6502 microprocessor

   -k=n  Change the musical key of the output by n chromatic notes.
         -k=-12 goes one octave down, -k=12 goes one octave up, etc.